 Bighorn Sheep Tag Application Restrictions

-Applicants must be at least 16 years of age or older on or before July 1, 2017, and possess a valid 2017/2018 California hunting license and must not have drawn a California Bighorn sheep tag in any prior year.
+Applicants must be at least 16 years of age or older on or before July 1, 2018, and possess a valid 2018-19 California hunting license and must not have been awarded in the drawing a California bighorn sheep tag in any prior year.

-Not more than 10% of the Bighorn sheep tags shall be awarded to nonresidents each year.
+Not more than 10 percent of the Bighorn sheep tags shall be awarded to nonresidents each year.

 Applicants cannot apply as a party for a Bighorn sheep tag.

 Successfully drawn applicants and recipients of fund-raising tags must complete the hunter orientation requirement.

 Up to two residents may apply as a party.
 Nonresidents cannot apply as a party for elk or pronghorn tags.
 See Big Game Drawing Information for instructions on applying as a party.

 If your party is drawn for the last available tag, the party leader will be awarded the tag and the party member will become the first alternate for that hunt.
 Parties drawn as alternates will be awarded unclaimed tags on an individual basis, in the order drawn.